bitrix24/b24restdocs/api-reference/catalog/price/catalog-price-modify.md

 catalog.price.modify(fields)
 ```

-Method for modifying elements of the product price collection.
+This method is used to modify elements of the product price collection.

 {% note info "" %}